LSU notified as investigation reveals $810K lost in OLOL Foundation head's alleged embezzlement scheme

 BATON ROUGE - Our Lady of the Lake says more than $810,000 were lost as a result of the alleged embezzlement by the OLOL Foundation's former president John Paul Funes.

+The statement from Our Lady of the Lake says it's believed Funes acted alone when he allegedly embezzled the money.
+OLOL says it plans to replace those funds and seek restitution from Funes.

-The foundation is OLOL's fundraising arm where generous people can donate money for various causes.
-An audit discovered several hundred thousand dollars unaccounted for late last year, prompting a wider investigation.
+The OLOL Foundation is the hospital's fundraising arm where generous people can donate money for various causes.
+An audit discovered several hundred thousand dollars unaccounted for last year, prompting a wider investigation.
+Funes was fired in November after a third-party investigation revealed what it called a "pattern of forgery and embezzlement of funds."

 LSU has and will continue to monitor this matter for compliance issues working closely with the NCAA.
 As this is also an ongoing legal matter involving other parties, investigators have requested LSU have no further comment."